black-iverson123/Text-Pre-Processing/README.md

 # Text Pre-Processing
- This contains technques used to prepare text data for natural language processing
+ This contains notebooks that illustrate the pre-processing techniques used to prepare text data for natural language processing